aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8d_ElastiCache/ElastiCache_Architecture.md

     * Reduces database workloads, meaning savings.
     * Application needs to know to use caching. - Application changes.
   * Understand the differences between Redis and Memcached:
-    * Advanced data structures beyond key value stores, you have to use Redis.
+    * Advanced data structures *beyond key value stores*, you have to use Redis.
     * Vertical scaling = Memcached
     * High Availability = Redis
     * Data Durability: